New York Firefighter, Paramedic and EMT Hearing Loss Claims

 Firefighters, paramedics and emergency medical technicians (EMTs) are at risk of suffering hearing loss from exposure to sirens.
 Sirens play an important role for emergency service vehicles, allowing them to make their way through traffic and busy intersections to the scene of a fire or to transport ill or injured patients to medical facilities.
 The people who are exposed to these sirens on a regular basis, however, may be at risk of suffering from permanent hearing loss.

-Line of Duty Injury Benefits for Hearing Loss
+Line of Duty Injury Benefits for noise induced Hearing Loss

 If you are a firefighter, EMT or paramedic suffering from hearing loss caused by continual exposure to sirens, you may be eligible to receive Line of Duty Injury Benefits rather than workers’ compensation.
 An attorney at Napoli Shkolnik can talk to you about how to file your claim and what benefits and medical care you may be entitled to receive.
 One of the benefits of our firm’s representation in these matters is our secure database that stores medical information and data about a client’s exposure.
 This can prove invaluable in the future as we pursue line of duty injury benefits or personal injury lawsuit.